Michael Brody is vice chair of Winston & Strawn’s intellectual property practice group. He concentrates his practice in intellectual property trials.

 Mr. Brody’s community service has included membership on the advisory board of the University of Illinois Children and Family Research Center and the board of the American Civil Liberties Union of Illinois.
 He has authored several amicus briefs before the United States Supreme Court on behalf of various coalitions of civil rights organizations and has appeared before the Illinois Supreme Court on behalf of abused and neglected children and same-sex couples acting as foster parents.
 For roughly a decade, he served as co-lead counsel in the B.H. case, an institutional reform litigation aimed at revitalizing the Illinois Department of Children and Family Services.
 The case has been the subject of multiple journal articles, books, and Ph.D. theses and is widely viewed as a model of the positive potential for litigation of this sort.
 He previously served as chair of the Juvenile Law Committee of the Chicago Council of Lawyers and co-chair of the Policy and Planning Committee of the advisory board of the Chicago Legal Assistance Foundation’s Children’s Rights Project.

 Mr. Brody is a frequent author and speaker on litigation management, trial advocacy, and intellectual property issues.
 His articles have been published in, among others, Boston University Law Review, IIT-Kent Law Review, and Litigation Magazine.
 Mr. Brody’s articles have been anthologized in several “best of” collections.
-He is regularly invited to speak on intellectual property topics, including by organizations such as the Federal Reserve Board of Chicago and the annual high performance chips symposium (“Hot Chips”) of the IEEE Committee on Microprocessors, the Association for Computing Machinery, and SIGARCH.
+He is regularly invited to speak on intellectual property topics, including by organizations such as the Federal Reserve Board of Chicago and the annual high performance chips symposium (“Hot Chips”) of the IEEE Committee on Microprocessors, the Association for Computing Machinery, SIGARCH, and the Sedona Conference.